Vaibhav-iitr26/RNA-Seq_Analysis/README.md

 ```
 <img width="1919" height="469" alt="Screenshot 2025-12-13 190450" src="https://github.com/user-attachments/assets/09a8a039-25a0-4bc6-9b52-91178ed0cee3" />

-I have attached one file named `LNCAP_Hypoxia_S1.fastq.gz FastQC Report.pdf`, you can see there the QC result of that sample.
+I have attached one file, named `LNCAP_Hypoxia_S1.fastq.gz FastQC Report.pdf`, you can see there the QC result of that sample.

 MultiQC is used to collect and summarize all FastQC results into a single consolidated report.
 ```